citp/privacy-policy-historical/d/da/dak/dakkadakka.com.md

-> *The following text is extracted and transformed from the dakkadakka.com privacy policy that was archived on 2016-05-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160527193805id_/http%3A//www.dakkadakka.com/core/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dakkadakka.com privacy policy that was archived on 2016-11-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161107120219id_/http%3A//www.dakkadakka.com/core/privacy.jsp) for the most accurate reproduction.*

-# DakkaDakka - Privacy Policy | Don't bother, we've got a Holo-field.
+# DakkaDakka - Privacy Policy | Like the Black Library but easier to find.

 ## Dakka Privacy Policy